Financial institutions must ensure they don’t accidentally help criminals. But which anti-money laundering or AML tool should they use?

 Which is why KYC, or Know Your Customer, is a series of checks that can also help gather information about your users’ identity.
 It’s a mandatory process for financial institutions, and can also help with AML, when it’s used specifically to prevent terrorism financing and other financial crimes.

 The biggest controversy surrounding AML is whether it’s effective at all.
-While heavy fines are so large that they destroy a business, there is little evidence that the current approach helps catching terrorists, criminals or insiders who abuse the financial system.
+While heavy fines are so large that they destroy a business, there is little evidence that the current approach helps to catch terrorists, criminals or insiders who abuse the financial system.

 And still, financial institutions must employ sizable teams of staff and consultants to help with transaction monitoring, even when it’s automated.